dovecot/documentation/source/configuration_manual/fts/tokenization.rst

 At least one language must be listed.
 The first language is the default language used in case detection fails.

-Each added language makes the indexing and searching slightly slower, so it's recommended not to add too many languages unnecessarily.
-The language detection performance can be improved by limiting the number of languages available for textcat, see :dovecot_plugin:ref:`fts_language_config`.
+Each added language makes the indexing and searching slightly slower, so it is recommended not to add too many languages unnecessarily.
+The language detection performance can be improved by limiting the number of languages available for textcat, see :dovecot_core:ref:`textcat_config_path`.

 Example::